alienfast/docker-rails/README.md

 [![Build Status](https://travis-ci.org/alienfast/docker-rails.svg)](https://travis-ci.org/alienfast/docker-rails)
 [![Code Climate](https://codeclimate.com/github/alienfast/docker-rails/badges/gpa.svg)](https://codeclimate.com/github/alienfast/docker-rails)

 A simplified pattern to execute rails applications within Docker (with a CI build emphasis).

+Note: The only item that is rails-specific is the `db_check`, otherwise this can be useful for other CI situations as well.
+Perhaps we should have chosen a different name?

 ## Features
 - DRY declarative `docker-rails.yml` allowing multiple environments to be defined with an inherited docker `compose` configuration